 If you have suffered an AC joint separation or AC joint sprain, call (310) 777-7845 to schedule an appointment for orthopedic services and sports medicine.

 The shoulder joint is composed of three bones: the clavicle (collarbone), scapula (shoulder blade), and humerus (upper arm bone).
 The acromioclavicular (AC) joint is located at the distal end of the clavicle (the part of the collarbone furthest from the body’s center) and attaches to what is known as the acromion process of the shoulder blade.

 The acromion of the shoulder blade connects to the clavicle via a ligament known as the acromioclavicular ligament, and the coracoclavicular ligaments (trapezoid and conoid ligaments) connect the collarbone to the coracoid process.
 Together, these three ligaments provide added support to the shoulder joint.
 Shoulder separations can adversely affect the ligaments, but usually, the bones are not fractured, save for severe and traumatic separations.

 Shoulder separations typically occur due to the application of downward force onto the top of the acromion of the shoulder blade.
 This can be caused by something striking the top of the acromion or if you happen to fall directly on it.
 An AC joint injury is also more likely to occur if the shoulder is struck while the hand is outstretched.

-The people most likely to suffer an AC joint separation are those who participate in sports.
-The sports with the highest risk for suffering a separated shoulder include the following:
+The people most likely to suffer an acromioclavicular joint separation are those who participate in sports.
+The sports with the highest risk of suffering a separated shoulder include the following: